 Use of italics

-Italicized terms in the text of entries, other than reference titles, are themselves entries in the Dictionary.
-Mention of an entry in another entry is italicized only at the first mention in any entry.
+Italicized terms, other than reference titles, in the text of entries are themselves entries in the Dictionary.
+Mention of an entry in another entry is italicized only at the first mention.

 Order of subject matter